 Panama (thought to mean “an abundance of fish”) is a Central American country bordered by the Pacific Ocean, the Caribbean Sea, Colombia, and Costa Rica.
 Panama has been a stable democracy since 1990.
-Prosperous and progressive, Panama has the second biggest Central American economy.
-While Panama is known for the Canal and its tropical fruit exports, tourism is becoming an important industry.
+Prosperous and progressive, Panama has the second largest Central American economy.
+While Panama is known for the Panama Canal and its tropical fruit exports, tourism is becoming an important industry.

 Where We Serve in Panama

 ISL Panama seeks to serve as much of the country’s poor as we can, serving in both rural, semi-rural and urban areas.

 In rural or semi-rural areas, poverty is evident by the limited access to health services, constraints in transportation, and lack of economic resources.
 People in these communities are often exposed to infectious diseases, even though the housing in these areas is in a little better condition than that of the poverty stricken in urban areas.
 Some, however, still live in houses made of mud.
 The population in rural areas is a mixture of Latino and indigenous peoples, who follow the crop harvests for work.

 In the urban areas, poverty is more evident and social risks to children and adults is greater, as many of them are exposed to violence, drug addiction, alcoholism, and other crimes.

 As with any great work, it takes great relationships to get the job done.
 That’s why ISL Panama has partnered with nonprofits, hospitals, governmental and religious groups, and institutions to better serve the underprivileged of Panama.

 Hogar de las Niñas de la Capital